Tips for Securing Employee Buy-In to Monitor Drivers

 Proactive Support

 Driver monitoring enables companies to identify and address issues before they become serious problems.
 For example, suppose a driver exhibits risky behavior like frequent hard braking.
-The company can offer coaching or additional driver training to address the issue before the driver is involved in an incident and becomes disqualified.
+The company can offer personalized coaching or additional driver training to address the issue before the driver is involved in an incident and becomes disqualified.

 Career Development